WEC-Sim/WEC-Sim/source/webinars.rst

 	1	     April 18, 2017   BEMIO and MCR
 	2	     May 24, 2017     Nonlinear Hydro, Non-hydro, and B2B
 	3	     June 13, 2017    PTO and Control
-	4	     July 18, 2017    Mooring and Vizualization
+	4	     July 18, 2017    Mooring and Visualization
 	===========  ===============  ====================================